rtrp/osu-transport/users/keppenj/index.md

 Hello!

 I am a second year Master's student at Oregon State University, studying nuclear engineering under Dr. Camille Palmer and Dr. Todd Palmer.
-I received my bachelors degree in nuclear engineering from Oregon State in 2018.
+I received my Bachelor's degree in nuclear engineering from Oregon State in 2018.
 I currently work at NuScale Power as an engineering intern in the Office of Technology.
 I am also a licensed operator on the Oregon State TRIGA Reactor.
 I interned at Palo Verde Nuclear Generating Station in the Nuclear Analysis department in 2016, and began working at NuScale as an intern in the Regulatory Affairs department in 2017.

 ## Research